 In this series, I dig a little deeper into the meaning of psychological terms.
-This week’s term: conformity
+This week’s term is conformity.

 According to Psychology Today, conformity is “the tendency to align our attitudes, beliefs, and behaviours with those around us.”

 From an early age, we learn to mimic the behaviours we see around us.
 In order to gain full acceptance into social groups, the behavioural norms of the groups are expected to be adopted to minimize the risk of social rejection.
 Changes in attitudes and beliefs may follow, although not necessarily.
 Conformity can be most damaging when adopted behaviours are inconsistent with one’s own personal values.

 Groupthink is a related phenomenon, which Wikipedia describes as “a pattern of thought characterized by self-deception, forced manufacture of consent, and conformity to group values and ethics, which ignores realistic appraisal of other courses of action.”